-In 2017, the project was declared a ‘coordinated project’ by the Queensland Office of the Coordinator-General (OCG).
+In 2017, the project was declared a ‘coordinated project’ by the Coordinator-General (CG).

-The preliminary draft EIS was submitted to the OCG for review in August 2019.
-Our team is now addressing feedback and comments on the preliminary draft EIS.
+The preliminary draft Environmental Impact Statement (EIS) was submitted to the CG for review in August 2019.

 The Calvert to Kagaru project also requires approval under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth) (EPBC Act) before it can proceed.
 The outcomes of the EIS will determine the process in making decisions on approvals.

 The final Terms of Reference (ToR) for the EIS was released in December 2017.

 To learn more about how the Calvert to Kagaru project was assessed, view the Coordinator-General’s website.

 Future Freight Joint Venture (FFJV) has been awarded a contract to undertake engineering and environmental investigations for the Helidon to Calvert section of Inland Rail.